 - Other activities and restrictions

-- Taking up new or additional employment
+- Tier 2 Visa holder taking up new or additional employment

 Long term staff For workers who are filling a position in the UK for a year or more.
 Applicants for this category must have been employed by the company overseas for at least a year, unless the UK job pays at least £73,900 a year.